digicademy/beaconizer/Documentation/Setup/HarvestingLinks/Index.rst

   until the file has been fully harvested

 PID for harvesting
-  By default, harvested links are placed on the same page where the provider resides.
+  By default, harvested links are placed on the same page where the provider record is kept.
 Here you can specify a different page

 Harvesting strategies
 ^^^^^^^^^^^^^^^^^^^^^

 Depending on your use case it can happen that you need to harvest huge BEACON files containing millions of links.
-For such scenarios the next paragraphs try to give you some hints.
+For such scenarios the next section tries to give you some recommendations.

 Link rotation
 """""""""""""